 - A certified copy of the minutes of the meeting;

-- Such other information or documentation that LAS or the Delegate may from time to time deem relevant to the investigation.
+- Such other information or documentation that LAS or its delegate may from time to time deem relevant to the investigation.

-- Where the investigation does proceed, a Review officer acceptable to the municipality shall be assigned and the investigation performed.
-Members of Council, the local board and/or Staff shall make themselves available to provide information as deemed necessary in the course of the investigation.
+- Where the investigation does proceed, an impartial investigator assigned by LAS shall perform the investigation.
+Members of Council, the local board and/or staff shall make themselves available to provide information as deemed necessary in the course of the investigation.

-- If circumstances warrant - ie. where there is an adverse decision towards the municipality, the municipality or local board shall be given formal hearing opportunity (pursuant to Section 18 of the Ombudsman Act).
+- If circumstances warrant – i.e. where there is an adverse decision towards the municipality or local board, the municipality or local board shall be given formal hearing opportunity (pursuant to Section 18 of the Ombudsman Act).

 - LAS or its delegate, as appropriate, will submit its final report to the Town Clerk who will ensure it is included on the agenda for the next regular scheduled Council meeting for consideration.